 Plastic injection moulding process

 Plastic injection moulding, as opposed to injection moulding using other materials such as metal or glass, has many advantages, not least the versatility of the plastic itself, which can come in almost any colour, and be moulded into any shape or size.

 Injection Moulding Process Step by step

-The whole process around plastic injection moulding begins with taking the raw plastic material in the form of granules or tiny pellets.
-This is then fed through a hopper and melted at a high heat.
+- The whole process around plastic injection moulding begins with taking the raw plastic material in the form of granules or tiny pellets.
+This is then fed through a hopper and melted at high heat.
 When the plastic is soft enough, it is then injected under pressure into a single or multi-cavity mould to produce the desired shape or shapes.
 Then, the plastic parts are left to cool down enough to harden and solidify.
 At that stage, the injection mould is opened up and the new plastic component is released by means of moving rods, plates or an air blast, ready to be put into its intended use.

 - The mould itself consists of two separate parts – the injection mould that shapes the plastic entering the machine and the ejector mould that pushes the solidified product out the machine, ready for it to continue its journey along the production cycle.
 The moulds must be treated with the utmost care to prolong their useful life.
 Ideal humidity and temperatures must be maintained to ensure optimum performance and to prevent warping.